jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Severities

-The plug-in shows the distribution of the severities of the issues in a chart.
-It defines the following default severities, additional ones might be added by plug-ins that extend the warnings plug-in.
+The plugin shows the distribution of the severities of the issues in a chart.
+It defines the following default severities, but additional ones might be added by plugins that extend the Warnings plugin.
-Note that not every parser is capable of producing warnings with a different severity.
-Some of the parses simply use the same severity for all issues.

 - **Error**: Indicates an error that typically fails the build
 - **Warning** (High, Normal, Low): Indicates a warning of the given priority.
 Mapping to the priorities is up to the individual parsers.

 ![severities overview](images/severities.png)

+Note that not every parser is capable of producing warnings with a different severity.
+Some of the parsers simply use the same severity for all issues.

-### Build Trend
+### Build trend

 In order to see the trend of the analysis results, a chart showing the number of issues per build is also shown.
 This chart is used in the details page as well as in the job overview.
 Currently, type and configuration of the chart is fixed.
-This will be enhanced in future versions of the plug-in.
+This will be enhanced in future versions of the plugin.

 ![trend chart](images/history.png)

-### Issues Overview
+### Issues overview

 You can get a fast and efficient overview of the reported set of issues in several aggregation views.
 Depending on the number or type of issues you will see the distribution of issues by